hitheshsreedhara/parity-3poa-docker/README.md

 6. I used parity binary instead of source code to build parity image because it takes longtime to build image using source code.
 7. Ofcourse I faced some problems like - “consensus signer not found” and with the help of few blogs and gitter channel of parity, I was able to troubleshoot it.
 Finally, built my PoA network on the containers and added monitoring to the nodes with the help of ethstats image.
 8. I added a simple Makefile to execute the commands easily and make transactions.
+9. Instead of using base_path, we can also mount the network key and signer keys to the contnainer alonne, but I wanted to have some prior transactions shown so I have kept the same base_path mounted from the conntainer.

 ### PS - I faced some scenarios while building the setup and I would like to understand how it works :